linien-org/pyrp3/README.rst

 .. code ::

-    from PyRedPitaya.board import RedPitaya
+    from pyrp3.board import RedPitaya

     redpitaya = RedPitaya()

-    print redpitaya.ams.temp # Read property
+    print(redpitaya.ams.temp) # Read property
     redpitaya.hk.led = 0b10101010 # Write property

 Remote access
 -------------

-You need to install the PyRedPitaya package on your PC as well as Rpyc:
+You need to install the pyrp3 package on your PC as well as Rpyc:

 .. code::